tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/产品简介/产品优势_intl_en.md

 ## Global Intelligent Scheduling

-When accessing resources, a variety of factors including the ISP network, client region, and the network bandwidth of the IDC server might affect the response time and user experience.
+When accessing resources, a variety of factors including the ISP network, client region, and the network bandwidth of the IDC origin server might affect the response time and user experience.

 Through real-time monitoring of the linkages across the entire network and leveraging Tencent Cloud's self-designed GSLB scheduling system and intelligent routing technology, CDN schedules users' access requests to the optimal edge nodes for acceleration.
 This ensures quick and stable resource access for users.

 ## Quick Configuration
 You can use CDN to accelerate your services through a simple and quick configuration process, with no additional modification required on your end.

-After registering a Tencent Cloud account and completing identity verification, you can activate CDN service.
+After registering your Tencent Cloud account and completing identity verification, you can activate the CDN service.
 Prepayment is not required.
-Add your business domain name in the CDN Console and wait for about 5 minutes for the domain name configuration to be distributed to cache nodes across the entire network.
-During this process, as the acceleration service has not taken effect yet, your business will not be affected in the production environment.
+Add your business domain name on the CDN Console and wait for about 5 minutes for the domain name configuration to be distributed to cache nodes across the entire network.
+During this process, as the acceleration service has not taken effect yet, your business will not be affected.

-When enabling the acceleration service, you need to modify the CNAME resolution configuration with your domain name service provider.
+When enabling the acceleration service, you need to modify the CNAME resolution configuration through your domain name service provider.
 Acceleration service will take effect when the DNS takes effect.

-## Rich Features
+## A Variety of Features

 CDN comes with an easy-to-use, full-featured console where you can change the configuration items and view monitoring data as needed:

-**Domain name management**
+**Domain management**
-+ You can add, delete, launch, and deactivate domain names.
++ You can add, delete, activate, and deactivate domain names.
 + You can switch acceleration regions and select "Mainland China", "Outside Mainland China", or "Global" for the acceleration scope.
 + You can customize the domain name list page to display, filter, and query configuration items.

-**Domain name configuration**
+**Domain configuration**
 + You can configure an external origin server (IP list or domain names) or use COS as an origin server.
-Round robin and weighted origin-pull as well as hot backup of origin server are supported.
+Round robin, weighted origin-pull, and hot backup of origin server are supported.
 + You can configure custom access control policies such as referer blacklist/whitelist, IP blacklist/whitelist, timestamp hotlink protection, and IP access frequency limit.
 + You can customize the expiration time of node cache, status code cache, and HTTP header cache.
 + CDN supports configuring optimizations for cross-border origin-pull linkage, range GETs, and 301/302 origin-pull follow-redirect.